 - Andrew Luck returned from a shoulder injury to throw 39 majors for the Colts

 it’s time to point out the pivots, again.

-After taking aim at what QBs were going to lead the NFL in passing yards this upcoming season, the folks at Bovada have just listed their picks as to who will lead the NFL in touchdown passes.
+After taking aim at what QBs were going to lead the NFL in passing yards this upcoming season, a prop has been released on which player will lead the league in TD passes.

 2019 NFL Regular Season Touchdown Pass Leader Odds